Explore an Azure AI Search index (UI)

 • Image references

-Note If a warning asking for a Storage Account Connection String appears.
+Note A warning asking for a Storage Account Connection String appears.

 Screenshot that shows the Storage account connection screen warning with 'Choose an existing connection' selected.

-10. Review the index fields’ default settings.
+11. Review the index fields’ default settings.
 Select filterable for all the fields that are already selected by default.
+The field names that need to be marked filterable include: content, locations, keyphrases, sentiment, merged_content, text, layoutText, imageTags, imageCaption.

 Screenshot that shows the customize index pane with the index name entered and 'Filterable' selected for a default index field.